Databases

-Databases are another fundamental concept of Composable Architecture Platform.
-In Composable Architecture Platform terminology, a database is anything that can be connected to via a JDBC driver.
+Databases are another fundamental concept of Composable Agentic Platform.
+In Composable Agentic Platform terminology, a database is anything that can be connected to via a JDBC driver.

 JDBC drivers are connectivity modules for the Java language.